 Make sure the machine is unplugged.

-When the machine is cool and unplugged remove the baking pan from the bread maker.
+When the machine is cool, and unplugged remove the baking pan from the bread maker.
 Then, take the time to look at the bottom of your bread machine when the pan is removed and take a quick moment to brush or dab up the crumbs and leftover flour from the bottom of the machine.
 Because there are heating elements in your bread machine, these “bread-bits” continue to bake and re-bake with every new loaf.
-Over time they will burn and can affect the performance of your machine and give a burnt smell to your freshly baked loaf.
+Over time, they will burn and affect your machine’s performance and give a burnt smell to your freshly baked loaf.

 Avoid these ending up as burnt scraps by ensuring you remove them all before using your machine again.
 The easiest way to do this is by using your vacuum cleaner with a hose attachment to (carefully) remove most of it.
 You can then carefully wipe out anything that’s left and stuck on breadcrumbs from the bottom of the machine by wiping them away with a paper towel or a slightly damp, non-abrasive cleaning cloth.
 Be gentle around the element.
 Carefully remove all of the debris.

-To avoid damage to heating element do NOT pour water into the oven cavity.
+To avoid damage to the heating element, do NOT pour water into the oven cavity.
 The most important thing to avoid is getting the gears of your bread machine wet.
 Just make sure that you never pour water or any liquids directly into the bottom of the machine when cleaning it.
-The bread pan can contain liquids like water and milk, but the bottom of the machine is NOT designed for liquids of any kind.
-These gears operate the kneading blade and getting them wet can seriously damage the operation of your bread machine.
+The bread pan can contain liquids like water and milk, but the machine’s bottom is NOT designed for liquids of any kind.
+These gears operate the kneading blade, and getting them wet can seriously damage the operation of your bread machine.

 Cleaning the top or sides of the machine

-If a loaf has risen too high and baked to the top or sides of the machine, remove the pan and leave your machine open and let the stuck on dough dry.
+If a loaf has risen too high and baked to the top or sides of the machine, remove the pan and leave your machine open and let the stuck-on dough dry.
 It will then come off quite easily.
-For any that don’t come off simply dampen a paper towel and stick in over the doughy area and allow the dough to soften and then wipe it away.
-Carefully wipe off the glass top with glass cleaner and non-abrasive moist cloth or use a wooden spoon or plastic spatula to remove baked-on lumps of bread dough Rinse or wipe dry with clean cloth.
+For any that don’t come off, dampen a paper towel, stick in over the doughy area and allow the dough to soften and then wipe it away.
+Carefully wipe off the glass top with glass cleaner and a non-abrasive moist cloth or use a wooden spoon or plastic spatula to remove baked-on lumps of bread dough.
+Rinse or wipe dry with a clean cloth.